Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Rome, Palazzo Massimo alle Terme (National Museums).
 Credits: Barbara McManus, 2003

-Keywords: coin, women, Nike
+Keywords: coin, women, Nike, Victory

 photo of coin (cistophorus) of Antony, 39 BCE, Ephesus